opensearch-project/project-website/_posts/2026-01-12-introducing-agentic-search-ui.md

 ![Web results](/assets/media/blog-images/2026-01-12-introducing-agentic-search-ui/blog-8-web-results.png)

-The agent first searched the web to identify Serena Williams' brand, Nike, and then incorporated it into the generated query, ultimately returning Nike shoes, as shown in the agent summary in the following image.
+The agent first searched the web to identify the shoe brand associated with Serena Williams, Nike, and then incorporated it into the generated query, ultimately returning Nike shoes, as shown in the agent summary in the following image.

 ![Nike](/assets/media/blog-images/2026-01-12-introducing-agentic-search-ui/blog-9-web-summary.png)

 Next, try integrating with the MCP server to let the agent view your order history for a more customized, personalized search experience.
-This server has a tool `simple_get_order_history` that you can use to return your order history details.
+This server has a tool `simple_get_order_history` that you can use to return your order history details:

 1. Under **Configure Agent** > **MCP Servers**, select **Add MCP server**.
 2. From the **MCP Server** dropdown, select `Customer Order History MCP Server`.